SynerconTechnologies/CANCommander/README.md

 # CANCommander
-Scripts and Code to uses the Beaglebone Black as a dual CAN channel tool
+Scripts and Code to uses the Beaglebone Black as a dual CAN channel tool.

 The operating system build for the  CANCommander is documented at  https://github.com/Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/blob/master/README.md